 - How to claim the sales tax deduction

 - Compare tax filing services

 - Related tax credits or deductions

 What is a sales tax deduction?

 The sales tax deduction lets you write off all state and local sales taxes for the year.
 It reduces your tax bill dollar for dollar.

 When you file your taxes, you can either write off sales tax or state and local income tax — but the IRS won’t let you do both.
 You must also itemize the deduction to claim it.

 How much is the sales tax deduction for tax year 2020?

 The sales tax limit for tax year 2020 is $10,000 — or $5,000 if you’re married and filing separately.
-These are for taxes due in April 2021.
+These limits are for taxes due by May 17, 2021, the IRS’s extended deadline to file individual tax returns for 2020.
 This limit includes property and sales tax combined.